EmbarkStudios/cargo-about/docs/src/cli/generate/workarounds.md

 ## `rustix`

 The crate `rustix` and its dependency `linux-raw-sys` are triple licensed under `Apache-2.0 WITH LLVM-exception`, `Apache-2.0` and `MIT` licenses.
-However, they also include a `COPYRIGHT` file that confuses `clearlydefined.io` in parsing the license expression.
+However, they also include a `COPYRIGHT` file that confuses automated systems in parsing the license expression.
 This workaround clarifies the three licenses and their inclusion.

 - [`rustix`](https://crates.io/crates/rustix)